-The College has established Institution Set Standards, and the College Council recognizes that the College would benefit from a more holistic, integrated planning process that draws on Institutional Set Standards and the College Institutional Effectiveness Partnership Initiative (IEPI) reported goals.
-Increased access to data relevant to the Institution Set Standards and IEPI reported goals are being made available through the College Research Office. (website) Institutional Set Standards will also become an embedded element of the Program Review process to enable programs to benchmark their performance against college goals and overall performance.
+MJC recognizes that it would benefit from a more holistic, integrated planning process that draws on Institution Set Standards and the College Institutional Effectiveness Partnership Initiative (IEPI) reported goals.
+The College has undertaken the exploration of a guided pathways model to provide students with clear educational roadmaps.
+EMP workgroups are tasked with developing recommendations for curriculum alignment and embedded services to assist students in reaching regular milestones.
+(EMP, p.
+23) Increased access to data relevant to the Institution Set Standards and IEPI reported goals are available through the College Research Office. (website) Institution Set Standards will also become an embedded element of the Program Review process to enable programs to benchmark their performance against college goals and overall performance.
 Identified gaps in the institutionalized establishment, review, analysis and utilization of Institution Set Standards and other Key Performance Indicators are addressed in the Quality Focus Essay.

 Standard II.A.2